-SCE was exempt from providing a Project Development Status Update (PDSU) spreadsheet but provided an update on five small projects (all three MW or less) as Appendix B to its draft 2021 RPS Plan.
+SCE is exempt from providing a Project Development Status Update (PDSU) spreadsheet but provided an update on five small projects (all three MW or less) as Appendix B to its draft 2021 RPS Plan.
 This discussion stated the projects are two biogas and two solar facilities, but SCE did not provide the information in an Excel spreadsheet format as required by the PDSU template and did not provide any narrative description of the projects.
-SCE also failed to include commercial operation dates or transmission status information regarding these five projects.

-Therefore, we direct SCE to provide its PDSU information in the Excel template and include a narrative description of each project, including the projects' commercial operation dates and transmission status information.
+SCE also did not include commercial operation dates or transmission status information regarding these five projects.
+The Proposed Decision directed SCE to provide updated PDSU information in the Excel template and include a narrative description of each project, including the projects' commercial operation dates and transmission status information.